latheesan-k/MercuryBot-Deploy/README.md

 ### 1) VPS Preparation

-For obvious security reason, you should run this application as `root` user.
+For obvious security reason, you should NOT run this application as `root` user.
 Setup an unprivileaged user account with sudo access using the following command:

 ```shell
 adduser --disabled-password --gecos '' mercury && \